janzaremski/protractor-har-reporter/README.md

 Protractor HAR reporter is capturing [HAR files](https://en.wikipedia.org/wiki/HAR_(file_format)) from browser network traffic and saves them to simplify debugging of failed tests.

+## Credits

+Inspiration and some pieces of code come from https://github.com/Everettss/puppeteer-har

 ## Install

 ```